How to use this calculator

 Method & assumptions

-• The hook or loop ends are the highest-stressed region (and the usual failure point) and are not stress-checked here; size them separately.
+- The hook or loop ends are the highest-stressed region (and the usual failure point) and are not stress-checked here; use the dedicated hook stress screen and supplier data.